-All you need to know: March equinox | EarthSky.org
+March equinox: All you need to know | EarthSky.org

 Meanwhile, in the Southern Hemisphere, the days are getting shorter and nights longer.
 A chill is in the air.
 Fall is here, and winter is coming!

-This fact makes the day of an equinox a good day for finding due east and due west from your yard or other favorite site for watching the sky.
-Just go outside around sunset or sunrise and notice the location of the sun on the horizon with respect to familiar landmarks.

-If you do this, you’ll be able to use those landmarks to find those cardinal directions in the weeks and months ahead, long after Earth has moved on in its orbit around the sun, carrying the sunrise and sunset points northward.

-So enjoy the 2017 spring equinox on March 20 – an event that happens on our sky’s dome – and a seasonal marker in Earth’s orbit around the sun!
+Bottom line: The 2019 equinox comes March 20 at 21:58 UTC; translate to your time zone.
+It’s an event that happens on our sky’s dome – and a seasonal marker in Earth’s orbit around the sun!

-Bottom line: In 2017, the vernal equinox comes on March 20 at 10:29 UTC, or 5:29 a.m.
-Central Daylight Time for us in the central U.S. Translate to your time zone here.

 A Chinese perspective on the spring equinox